oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/restarting.md

 a domain or cluster be restarted, for example, when applying a WebLogic Server patch or when upgrading an application.

 One of the operator's most important jobs is to start and stop WebLogic Server instances by creating and deleting their corresponding Kubernetes pods.
 Sometimes, you need to make changes that make the pods obsolete, therefore the pods need to be deleted and recreated.
 Depending on the change, often the pods can be gradually recreated, without taking the domain or cluster out of service
-(for example, `rolling restarts`) and sometimes all the pods need to be deleted and then recreated as part of a downtime (for example, `full restarts`).
+(for example, "rolling restarts") and sometimes all the pods need to be deleted and then recreated as part of a downtime (for example, "full restarts").

 The following types of server restarts are supported by the operator: